Riders Malawi pivots to deal with the new threat of Covid-19

 We have struggled with the additional costs and workload the pandemic brought such as additional visits to communities requiring extra staff time, and the large amounts of protective clothing such as aprons, gloves and respiratory masks needed to protect our staff.

 Added to this is the costs of upgrading our sample transport kit such as cooler boxes, ice packs and temperature tracker and scaling up our digital technology to accommodate Covid-19 sample transport requests.

-We desperately need more motorcycles.
-We also need PPE and IT infrastructure improvements to support our COVID work.
+This year has put a strain on our services and we desperately need more motorcycles, PPE and IT infrastructure improvements to support our COVID work.
 We rely on existing and new partners to continue to fund us so we can fight Covid-19 and other dangerous diseases and improve the health of our nation.

 If you would like to support the communities in Malawi by working with us please get in touch.